NordicSemiconductor/zcbor/README.md

 When you call this, zcbor reads the CDDL files and creates C struct types to match the types described in the CDDL.
 It then creates code that uses the C library to decode CBOR data into the structs, and/or encode CBOR from the data in the structs.
 Finally, it takes the "entry types" (`-t`) and creates a public API function for each of them.
-While doing these things, it will make a number of optimizations, e.g. inlining code for small types and removing ununsed functions.
+While doing these things, it will make a number of optimizations, e.g. inlining code for small types and removing unused functions.
 It outputs the generated code into header and source files and optionally creates a CMake file to build them.

 The `zcbor code` command reads one or more CDDL file(s) and generates some or all of these files: